Disclosure: Where buying information is included, affiliate links are used where available.

 Google Cardboard V1

 This is the older headset, with a magnet-button on the side.
-It’s slightly harder to fold into shape than the V2 version, and holds smaller phones.
-The magnet-button also doesn’t work with all phones, and frequently falls off.
-However, prices start at under $1, especially for bulk purchases.
-Buy from Amazon, TinyDeal, AliExpress, and DHGate.
+It’s harder to fold into shape than the V2 version, and holds smaller phones.
+Also, the magnetic button falls off easily.
+I do not recommend buying this version of the headset

 The open-sided design makes it easy to access the screen to switch apps or to interact with the applications, and allows the headset to fold flat for carrying or storage.